U.S. judge orders Argentina, creditors to meet until deal reached

 Griesa on Tuesday issued no ruling on the Citigroup issue, and told BNY Mellon and the holdouts to see if they could reach an agreement.

-(Additional reporting by Sarah Marsh and Richard Lough in Buenos Aires; Writing by David Gaffen; Editing by Gunna Dickson and Grant McCool)
+(Additional reporting by Richard Lough, Eliana Raszewski and Sarah March in Buenos Aires; Writing by David Gaffen; Editing by Gunna Dickson, Grant McCool and Ken Wills)